Turn your eyes skyward, and you might just spy the world's first giant orbiting disco ball as it descends towards Earth.

 "Humanity is finite, and we won't be here forever," he states.
 "Yet in the face of this almost inconceivable insignificance, humanity is capable of great and kind things when we recognize we are one species, responsible for the care of each other, and our planet, together."

 "The Humanity Star is to remind us of this," he added.
 "No matter where you are in the world, rich or in poverty, in conflict or at peace, everyone will be able to see the bright, blinking Humanity Star orbiting Earth in the night sky.
 My hope is that everyone looking up at the Humanity Star will look past it to the expanse of the universe, feel a connection to our place in it and think a little differently about their lives, actions and what is important."

 Pretty lofty, right?
-Chances are instead, most people are going to look up, see this bright thing gliding by, and openly debate whether it's the International Space Station, aliens, or some new stunt from Elon Musk.
+Chances are instead, most people looked up, saw his bright thing gliding by, and openly debated whether it's the International Space Station, aliens, or some new stunt from Elon Musk.